 Converting from fractions to decimals can be a tricky task for some people, you’ve gotten so used to seeing odds in a particular layout, converting can be sometimes frustrating.
 With bookmakers giving you the option to usually choose between four options – Fractional, Decimal, American & American Fractional.
-On the exchange, decimal takes the precedent.
+On the Betfair Exchange, decimal takes the precedent.

 The most basic way to understand odds and the conversion, is to always take Evens (1/1 or 2.00) as your starting point.
 Anything odds on will be between 1 and 2, anything above 2.00, is odds against.